arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 This is the brief why of the expression used in the code.

-Using flow control variables we store the initial water level as a reference point, any level measured below that point will be considered as water use updating the `water_usage` variable, if we refill the tank, it will save the higher value of water level as a new reference point.
+Using flow control variables we store the initial water level as a reference point.
+Any level measured below that point will be considered as water used updating the `water_usage` variable.
+If we refill the tank, it will save the higher value of water level as a new reference point.

 ```arduino
   water_level = vals->water_level_local;